na-parse/cloudflare_dyndns/README.md

 ## Configuration

-Create the `.config` file in the same directory as the script `monitor_dyn_dns.py`.
+Create the `.config` file in the same directory as the `cfddns.py` script.
 Configuration is defined in JSON format:

 ```json
 {